AitoDotAI/json-stringify-pretty-compact/README.md

 - arrayMargins: Defaults to `false`.
 Whether or not to add “margins” around brackets:
   - `false`: `{"a": [1]}`
   - `true`: `{"a": [ 1 ]}`
-- arrayMargins: Defaults to `true`.
+- objectMargins: Defaults to `true`.
 Whether or not to add “margins” around braces:
   - `false`: `{"a": [1]}`
   - `true`: `{ "a": [1] }`